-We analyzed whether foreign direct investment (FDI) has contributed to the wide income gaps in five Latin American host countries.
-We applied country-specific and panel cointegration techniques to assess the long-run impact of inward FDI stocks on income inequality among households in Bolivia, Chile, Colombia, Mexico and Uruguay during the period from 1980 to 2000.
+We analyzed whether foreign direct investment (FDI) has contributed to the wide income gaps in Latin America.
+We applied panel cointegration techniques to assess the long-run impact of inward FDI stocks on income inequality among households in different samples of Latin American host countries since the early 1980s.
+We also employed unbalanced panel regressions to cover essentially the whole region as well as the most recent past.
 The panel cointegration analysis revealed a significant and positive effect on income inequality.
-Furthermore, FDI contributed to widening income gaps in all individual sample countries, except for Uruguay.
-Our results proved to be robust to the choice of different estimation methods.
+Our results proved to be robust to the choice of different estimation methods, and the unbalanced regression analysis underscored our major finding.
 We did not find evidence for reverse causality from inequality to FDI.

 These findings suggest that the North-South model of Feenstra and Hanson (1997) does not only hold for Mexico and the free trade conditions prevailing among NAFTA members.
-The model's predictions also hold for Latin American countries where FDI contributed considerably to the host countries' production capacity and where trade liberalization proceeded sooner (Chile) or later (Bolivia) on a unilateral basis.
+The model's predictions also hold more generally for different samples of Latin American countries, including host countries where trade liberalization proceeded sooner (e.g., Chile) or later (e.g., Argentina, Bolivia, and Brazil) on a unilateral basis.
 According to the Feenstra-Hanson model, FDI increases the demand for relatively skilled labor in developing countries hosting FDI from more advanced source countries.
-This implies a major policy challenge for many Latin American host countries where education has been neglected and skilled labor is in short supply.
-More and better schooling and improving the qualification of the workforce should figure high on the policy agenda, in order to narrow the gap between the demand and supply of sufficiently skilled labor.
-This, in turn, could allow for a smoother "transition to a new technological paradigm" (Aghion and Howitt 1998).